ExperiBass/Synthesizer/README.md

 # Synthesizer
-the scematics are in the .fzz file.
+.fzz is opened by http://fritzing.org/home/